traviixxx/Mag-demo/README.md

 This chart is currently used in production.
 We will adhere to the semver standard and try to maintain backwards compatiblity within major releases.

+## Compatibility

+Values used with older chart versions should always work with newer chart versions and provide the same results. **Note:** This does not mean a certain deployment will upgrade non-disruptively, i.e. without having to remove it first.
+See the [Upgrade](#upgrade) section about upgrades in general.

 ## Legal Notes